Quick Take

 As their name suggests, lemon sharks have a slight yellow coloration.
 This color helps them blend into the sandy floor of their coastal habitat, which prevents them from being eaten by bigger sharks and helps them catch fish.

-Typically, these sharks grow to be between 7.9 to 10.2 feet long.
+Typically, these sharks grow to be between 7.9 and 10.2 feet long.
 They usually weigh around 200 pounds by adulthood.
 However, some sharks can grow to be much larger.
-For instance, fishers have caught lemon sharks that weigh over 400 pounds and measured over 11.3 feet.
+For instance, fishers have caught lemon sharks that weighed over 400 pounds and measured over 11.3 feet.

 Furthermore, these sharks have flattened heads.
 Their short, broad snout helps them catch fish in their coastal waters.
-Usually, they have two dorsal fins that are about the same size as each other.
+Usually, they have two dorsal fins that are about the same size.

-Like most lemon sharks, these have electroreceptors on their head and dorsal fin.
+Like most sharks, lemon sharks have electroreceptors on their head and dorsal fin.
 These receptors help them detect fish.
 Because these sharks hunt mostly at night, they must detect their prey through methods other than sight.

 Distribution, Population, and Habitat